Snowflakes and Math

 2. Mark a center reference line: Fold the top layer in half lengthwise, then unfold.
 With a pencil, draw lightly along the crease.
 This line represent the center of each "petal" of your snowflake.
 The image below at step five shows the crease.

 Information: At this stage, the paper has 6 layers.
-That is almost too many layers and that is why we stop here with the folding.
+That is almost too many layers when using thick paper and that is why we stop folding at this point.
+If your paper is very thin, see also the aluminum foil snowflake below.

 Step Five: Snowflake Design, Keep it Simple